We help graduate students with student loans, Federal Work-Study, sponsored billing, and veterans benefits.

 by the numbers

-The percentage of first-year graduate students supported by fellowships in 2019.
+The percentage of first-year degree-seeking graduate students primarily supported by fellowships in 2023.

 Research and teaching

-The number of graduate students working as research or teaching assistants in 2019.
+The number of graduate students primarily supported as research or teaching assistants in 2023.

 The percentage of doctoral recipients who graduated in 2023 with no graduate debt.